 1. The first option is to communicate our personal boundaries indirectly and walk away.
-We can simply and politely excuse ourselves, leave the room and exit from the conversation.
+We can politely excuse ourselves, leave the room and exit from the conversation.
 That is setting a limit and indirectly communicating that you will not engage with that person on that topic any further.

 Remove the Toxic Person From Your Life

 This is especially true when it comes to a friend, a lover or a spouse.
-With a friend, it is easier, but with a childhood or long-term friend it is harder.
+With a short-term friend, it is easier, but with a childhood or long-term friend it is harder.
 There is history involved, commitment and loyalty to the friendship and memories shared.

 However, there comes a time when you have to ask yourself the question, is this relationship doing more harm to me than good?
 Be honest with yourself when answering this question.
 Look at the pattern of behaviors over time.